City comparison

 Climate, safety, and demographics side by side.

-New York, NY is about 2.8% cheaper overall than New Rochelle, NY, based on our cost-of-living index.
-Housing costs are roughly 3% lower in New York than in New Rochelle.
-If you earn $80,000 in New Rochelle, you'd need about $77,773 in New York to keep the same standard of living.
+New Rochelle and New York have nearly identical overall cost-of-living indices.
+If you earn $80,000 in New Rochelle, you'd need about $80,210 in New York to keep the same standard of living.